abhishek-kumar-code/Redfish_Public/Specification.md

 The [Link header](#link-header-table) provides metadata information on the accessed resource in response to a HEAD or GET operation.
 In addition to links from the resource, the URL of the JSON schema for the resource shall be returned with a `rel=describedby`.
 URLs of the JSON schema for an annotation should be returned without a `rel=describedby`.
+If the referenced JSON Schema is a versioned schema, it shall match the version contained in the @odata.id for this resource.
+If the referenced JSON Schema is a versioned schema, it shall match the version contained in the value of the @odata.id property returned in this resource.

 Below is an example of the link headers of a ManagerAccount with a role of Admin that has a Settings Annotation.
 - The first header is an example of a link that comes from the resource.
 It describes links within the resource.
 This type of header is outside the scope of this specification.
-- The second link header is an example of an annotion link header as it references the JSON Schema that describes the annotation and does not have rel=describedby.
+- The second link header is an example of an Annotation link header as it references the JSON Schema that describes the annotation and does not have rel=describedby.
 - The third link header is an example for the JSON Schema that describes the actual resource.
 - Note that the URL can reference an unversioned JSON Schema (since the @odata.type in the resource will indicate the appropriate version) or reference the versioned JSON Schema (which according to previous normative statments would need to match the version specified in the @odata.type property of the resource).